publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch7/schIV/m__us_usc_t16_s718a.md

             (A) by Federal or State agencies;

-            (B) for propagation; or
+            (B) for propagation;

-            (C) by the resident owner, tenant, or sharecropper of the property, or officially designated agencies of the Department of the Interior, for the killing, under such restrictions as the Secretary may by regulation prescribe, of such waterfowl when found damaging crops or other property.
+            (C) by the resident owner, tenant, or sharecropper of the property, or officially designated agencies of the Department of the Interior, for the killing, under such restrictions as the Secretary may by regulation prescribe, of such waterfowl when found damaging crops or other property; or

+            (D) by a rural Alaska resident for subsistence uses (as that term is defined in [section 3113 of this title][/us/usc/t16/s3113]).

     (b) __Display of stamp__